JohnORaw/DS18B20/README.md

 # DS18B20
 Use DS18B20 temperature sensors with RPi.
-This repo includes simple demp code.
+This repo includes simple demo code.